kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1838</span> Francisco Balagtas publishes the epic *Florante at Laura*.
 It is panned by critics who don't have the slightest idea where the country of Albania is, but the steamy movie adaptation starring Leopoldo Salcedo and Celia Flor is a big hit.

-- <span class=year>1861</span> A complete set of Kapre skeleton is unearthed in Bambang, Nueva Viscaya, promting a rethinking of evolutionary biology.
+- <span class=year>1861</span> A complete set of Kapre skeleton is unearthed in Bambang, Nueva Viscaya, prompting a rethinking of evolutionary biology.

 ### Filipino Nationalist Movement (1872-1898)